Bentley Brooklands: Specifications

 The 1992–1997 Brooklands was driven by a 6.75-litre Rolls-Royce V8 engine with a four-speed automatic transmission.
 The vehicle was rear-wheel drive, and featured independent front and rear suspension.
-While not as large as some other ultra-luxury cars, the Brooklands remained quite large with an overall length of 5370 mm and wheelbase of 3162 mm (5268 mm and respectively 3061 mm in SWB trim).
+While not as large as some other ultra-luxury cars, the Brooklands remained quite large, with a wheelbase of 3162 mm in LWB trim and 3061 mm in SWB trim.

 1996 update

-In autumn of 1996 Brooklands received an update in a form of light-pressure turbo, boosting power output to 300 bhp.
+In autumn of 1996, the Brooklands received an update in a form of light-pressure turbo, boosting power output to 300 bhp.

 Brooklands R

-In 1998, there also was a Brooklands R derivative available, with suspension upgrade borrowed from Turbo R model and with a light-pressure turbo, that should be seen as a replacement for standard Brooklands.
+In 1998, there also was a Brooklands R variant available, with suspension upgrade borrowed from Turbo R model and with a light-pressure turbo, that should be seen as a replacement for standard Brooklands.
 Cars were badged as 'Brooklands R'.

 Brooklands Coupé (2008–2011)

 The Bentley Brooklands Coupé is a fixed-head version of the Bentley Azure (itself related to the Bentley Arnage), featuring a two-door, four-seater pillarless hardtop coupé body, eliminating the B-pillars.
 It was unveiled at the 2007 Geneva Motor Show, to be built for the 2008 model year.
 As a hand-assembled car made in very small numbers, employing traditional coach-building techniques and craftsmanship skills in wood and leather, the Brooklands Coupé was the true successor to the discontinued Bentley Continental R and T.

 Planned lifetime production was limited at 550 cars, and deliveries started in the first half of 2008.